UNL Weatherfest and Science Spectacular

-- an annual symposium which brings severe weather experts to our community,
+- an annual symposium which brings weather and climate experts to our community,

 Free to the Public

-The CPSWS and its Family Weatherfest are both brought to the public as a free community educational outreach event.
-It is the commitment of CPSWS and Family Weatherfest to create an outlet that puts severe weather information into as many homes and businesses in the region as possible and this is accomplished by making this a "no admission charge" family activity.
+The Weatherfest and Science Spectacular is brought to the public as a free community educational outreach event.
+It is our commitment to create an event that puts severe weather information into as many homes and businesses in the region as possible and this is accomplished by making this a "Free Admission" family activity.
 Recognizing that we should not charge the public when it comes to learning about severe weather safety, we have in the past and will in the future continue to bring this event to the public free of charge.

-The first Central Plains Severe Weather Symposium (CPSWS 1999) was held on August 28, 1999 at the Peter Kiewit Conference Center in downtown Omaha, NE.
+The Origin of this event began with the Central Plains Severe Weather Symposium (CPSWS) held in Omaha on August 28, 1999 at the Peter Kiewit Conference Center in downtown Omaha, NE.
 The original planning committee members represented Omaha REACT, the National Weather Service in Omaha, Omaha television weathercasters and the University of Nebraska-Lincoln meteorology faculty.

 The second Central Plains Severe Weather Symposium (CPSWS 2000) was held on October 7, 2000 in Hardin Hall, East Campus, of the University of Nebraska-Lincoln.